 When the time is right, after a year, you can split the pod open lengthwise with a knife.
 You can also wait for the hull to split open naturally.

-- Take care to use gloves as the hull is hard and you might fumble.
+- Take care to use gloves as the hull is hard: you might fumble and cut yourself.

 - Tweak the knife in lengthwise and wedge it open.
 Normally it should crack open somewhat.